 PSCORE stands for ‘People for Successful COrean REunification’.
 We are a non-profit NGO based in Seoul, South Korea.
-We address potential barriers to reunification and assist North Korean refugees adapt to their daily life in South Korea.
-Our organisation was founded 2006 by Kim Young-Il, a former North Korean soldier who escaped the country with his family and successfully defected to the South.
+We address potential barriers to reunification and assist North Korean refugees in adapting to daily life in South Korea.
+Our organisation was founded in 2006 by Young-Il Kim, a former North Korean soldier who escaped the country with his family and successfully defected to the South.

-Prior to Japanese colonization and the division of Korea, the original spelling of ‘Korea’ contained the letter ‘c’ but was later replaced with the letter ‘k’.
-PSCORE adopted the original spelling ‘Corea’ to further emphasis its goal of a reunified peninsula.
+Prior to the division of North and South Korea, the original spelling of Korea contained the letter ‘C’ but was later replaced with the letter ‘K’.
+PSCORE adopted the original spelling, ‘Corea’, to further emphasis its goal of a reunified peninsula.

 People for Successful COrean REunification